 The product seems very suggestive for those who have normal, combination and dry skins.
 It tends to sufficiently hydrate skin and delivers a desirable glow on the surface, especially in arid climates or winter.
 Applying moisturizers underneath can even magnify the shine.
 Nevertheless, I’m rather skeptical “is this a wise option for long-term uses on oily and sensitive skins ?”

-For oily skins, matte foundation and setting powder are indeed go-to while using it.
-Otherwise, delicate dollies that easily gets flared up ought to be careful.
+For oily skins, matte foundation and setting powder are indeed the go-to while using it.
+Otherwise, delicate dollies that easily get flared up ought to be careful.
 It’s obvious that the primer contains many synthetic fragrances, despite there are included honey and botanical extracts, packed with healing and soothing properties.